nicdev/take-home-exercises/back-end-egineer.md

 Publish the code in a Github repo.
 If it's private please invite [@nicdev](https://github.com/nicdev) or make it public and notify [nicrosental@gmail.com](mailto:nicrosental.com)

 ## Questions and Communication
 If you have any questions along the way, please contact [me via email](mailto:nicrosental@gmail.com).
-I will do our best to respond quickly and help along the way.
+I will do my best to respond quickly and help along the way.